sungsoo/sungsoo.github.io/_posts/2014-03-07-data-used-in-predictive-policing.md

 References
 ---
 [1] Jennifer Bachner, *Predictive Policing; Preventing Crime with Data and Analytics*, Improving Performance Series, [IBM Center for The Business of Government](http://www.businessofgovernment.org), 2013.
-[2] Colleen McCue and Andre Parker, “*Connecting the Dots: Data Mining and Predictive Analytics in Law Enforcement and Intelligence Analysis*,” Police Chief Magazine (July 2012)
+[2] Colleen McCue and Andre Parker, “*Connecting the Dots: Data Mining and Predictive Analytics in Law Enforcement and Intelligence Analysis*,” Police Chief Magazine, July 2012.
-[3] Sociologist Emile Durkheim, in *Suicide* (1951)
+[3] Sociologist Emile Durkheim, in *Suicide*, 1951.
 [4] John Hipp, Patrick Curran, and Kenneth Bollen, “*Crimes of Opportunity or Crimes of Emotion?
 Testing Two Explanations of Seasonal Change in Crime*,” Social Forces 82:4 (2004), pp. 1333–1372.